EternalCodeTeam/Docs/docs/eternalcore/faq.md

 ```

-## 🏃💨 How do I add animation that does NOT flicker?
+## 🏃💨 How do I stop my timer from flickering?

 ### Problem:
-I want to create in game title with animation, but it keeps flickering.
+I want to create in game title with timer, but it keeps flickering on users screen.

 ### Solution:
 You can use `times` key in configuration file.